andresilvagomez/Localize/README.md

     localize.resetLanguage()
     // The used language
     print(localize.currentLanguage)
-    // List of aviable language
+    // List of available language
     print(localize.availableLanguages)

     // Or you can use static methods for all